Above, a photo of Prisma learners on a meetup trip to D.C.

-“That’s cool that you homeschool, but I think kids need to be around other kids their own age.”
+“That’s cool that you homeschool, but kids need to be around other kids their own age.”

-It can be frustrating hearing comments like the above as a homeschool parent.
-Many adults of today have an outdated view of homeschooling, associating it with stereotypes from their youth.
+It can be frustrating hearing these comments as a homeschool parent.
+Many adults have an outdated view of homeschooling based on stereotypes from their youth.
 But while less than 1% of families homeschooled in the 1980s, the latest estimates show over 7% of families homeschool at least one child.

-With nearly one in ten families homeschooling, there’s nothing weird about it!
-And with so many families homeschooling, there are ever-increasing settings for those homeschoolers to meet each other.
+With nearly 1 in 10 families homeschooling, there’s nothing weird about it!
+And there are ever-increasing settings for those homeschoolers to meet each other.

-Socialization is a concern for homeschooling families, of course, just like reading, writing, and math instruction are.
-The whole point of homeschooling is that the parents take on the responsibility traditionally given to the teacher and traditional school system.
-Many adults count on their child’s school to take on the duty of “socializing” them.
-With the abundance of cliques, bullying, conformity, and peer pressure, many homeschool parents would argue that this process of socialization is more harmful than beneficial.
-At Prisma, we’ve designed a virtual school where homeschoolers are led by a learning coach in an intentionally small, close-knit cohort model.
-Our coaches focus on building uplifting, meaningful community for healthy socialization.
+Socialization is a concern for homeschooling families, of course—like reading, writing, and math.
+The whole point of homeschooling is for parents to take on the responsibility traditionally given to the traditional school system.
+Many adults count on their child’s school to “socialize” them.
+With the abundance of cliques, bullying, conformity, and peer pressure, homeschool parents might argue this process of socialization is more harmful than beneficial.
+At Prisma, we’ve designed a virtual school where homeschoolers are led by a learning coach in an intentionally small cohort.
+Our coaches focus on building uplifting community for healthy socialization.
 We also focus on developing emotional intelligence, a key driver of successful social skills.

-While students in traditional school environments have built-in social interaction throughout their day, homeschooled students often need to seek out these opportunities.
-Just as you design for your child a schedule, curriculum, and assessment plan, you are responsible for ensuring your homeschooler has enriching socialization.
+While students in traditional schools have built-in social interaction, homeschooled students need to seek out these opportunities.
+Just as you design a homeschool schedule, curriculum, and assessment plan, you are responsible for providing enriching socialization!

-Fortunately, there are plenty of ways that homeschoolers make friends and engage with their peers, while still reaping the benefits of a homeschool education.
+Fortunately, there are plenty of ways homeschoolers make friends and engage with their peers, while reaping the benefits of a homeschool education.

-Homeschoolers need to be more intentional about building friendships than their peers in mainstream schools.
-Anyone interested in building friendships of any age should remember:
+Homeschoolers need to be more intentional about friendships than peers in mainstream schools.
+Anyone interested in building friendships at any age should remember:

-So now that you know that building friendships takes proximity and consistency, where do you go to find those opportunities for your homeschooler?
+Now you know that building friendships takes proximity and consistency.
+So where do you go to find those opportunities for your homeschooler?

-These organizations are communities of homeschooling families who get together for various activities, like field trips and playdates.
-They provide a social network for both the homeschooled children and homeschooling parents, offering an ideal setting for kids to meet new friends who are also being homeschooled.
-The best homeschool groups are tight-knit and supportive, often organizing regular meet ups and activities that cater to a range of ages and interests.
+These organizations are communities of homeschooling families who gather for activities like field trips and playdates.
+They provide a social network for both the homeschooled children and homeschooling parents, offering an ideal setting for kids to meet friends who are also homeschooled.
+The best homeschool groups are tight-knit and supportive, organizing regular meet ups and activities catering to a range of ages and interests.

 A homeschool co-op is another excellent resource.
-Co-ops are usually groups of homeschooling families who meet up and share teaching responsibilities.
+Co-ops are usually groups of homeschooling families who share teaching responsibilities.
 Each homeschool mom or dad might teach a subject they are particularly good at or passionate about.
-This gives homeschooled students a chance to learn in a group setting, much like they would in a regular school.
-More importantly, it's a great opportunity to form friendships and learn social skills.
+This gives homeschooled students a chance to learn in a group setting, and is a great opportunity to form friendships and learn social skills.

 Another variation on homeschool co-ops are called microschools.
 These operate similarly to homeschool co-ops, but are often run by a certified teacher.
 KaiPod is a network of microschools where each family chooses individual curriculum.
 Some KaiPod families choose to use Prisma or another online school as their curriculum provider through KaiPod.

 But remember, consistency is key in building friendships, especially for older kids.
-Don’t expect your child to build lifelong friendships at a one-day field trip, but they can be great for younger kids to practice interacting with peers, or as something to do for existing homeschool groups.
+Don’t expect your child to build lifelong friendships at a one-day field trip, but they can be great for younger kids to practice interacting with peers, or as an activity for existing homeschool groups.

-Participation in extracurricular activities, such as sports teams, is another common way for homeschooled students to meet peers and make friends with common interests.
-Many public schools allow homeschooled children in their district to participate in their sports programs.
+Participation in extracurricular activities, such as sports teams, is another way for homeschooled students to make friends with common interests.
+Many public schools allow homeschooled children in their district to participate in their extracurriculars.

-High school homeschoolers might find that their local community college offers classes open to homeschooled students.
-This can be an excellent way for them to experience a more traditional school setting, earn college credit before graduating high school, meet people from different walks of life, and make friends.
+High school homeschoolers might find their local community college opens classes to homeschooled students.
+This can be an excellent way to experience a more traditional school setting, earn college credit before graduating high school, meet people from different walks of life, and make friends.
 Prisma’s high school program encourages learners to do this in their local communities.

 Homeschooling families can also use technology to their advantage.
 There are numerous apps and online platforms designed to help homeschooled students connect with each other.
 Social media platforms have numerous groups and forums dedicated to homeschooling.